broadinstitute/dig-aggregator-methods/magma/README.md

 # magma

-The magma process uses the bottom line pValue results for all the phenotypes to generate corresponding gene pValue files per phenotype.
+The Magma process uses the bottom line pValue results for all the phenotypes to generate corresponding gene pValue files per phenotype.

 ## Stages